bcndev/bytecoin/docs/Armor-Node-Daemon-JSON-RPC-API.md

 #### About

-Returns misc statistics about `bytecoind` being queried.
+Returns misc statistics about `armord` being queried.

 #### Input (params)